flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 A Flyte :ref:`workflow <divedeep-workflows>` is represented as a Directed Acyclic Graph (DAG) of interconnected Nodes.
 Flyte supports a robust collection of Node types to ensure diverse functionality.

 - ``TaskNodes`` support a plugin system to externally add system integrations.
-- ``BranchNodes`` allow altering the Control flow during runtime; pruning downstream evaluation paths based on input.
+- ``BranchNodes`` allow altering the control flow during runtime; pruning downstream evaluation paths based on input.
 - ``DynamicNodes`` add nodes to the DAG.
 - ``WorkflowNodes`` allow embedding workflows within each other.